Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 ### Time boxing

 Like any task you must be disciplined and time box your efforts.
-Sometimes to _root cause_ can be buried very deep inside a legacy very complex system.
+Sometimes the _root cause_ can be buried very deep inside a legacy very complex system.
 For example, trying to find the root cause of Drupal's from API can be very challenging.
 There are times it's needed, but there are cases a work around would be easier.

 The way to decide when to move to a work around solution, is the time boxing.
 If you are about to exceed the time allocated, it might be time to also investigate what are the work around options.